Publications

 conditions.

-• Transforming the evaluation of individual researchers to make it compatible with the objectives of open science on the one hand, and taking into account the contribution of researchers to open science in the evaluation on the other.
+• Transform the individual evaluation of researchers by making it compatible with the objectives of open science on the one hand, and take into account the contribution of researchers to open science in the evaluation on the other.

-Roadmap for open access to the UM around 4 objectives
+Roadmap for open access at UM based on four objectives

 • Sign the Jussieu Appeal and the Berlin Declaration.